-- Payroll taxes: The government didn’t include anything in this budget that would help your business cope with the payroll tax increases coming your way in the next few years (including EI and CPP).
+- Payroll taxes: The government didn’t include anything in the 2018 budget that would help your business cope with the CPP increases coming your way.

 - Employment Insurance and Parental Leave: Five weeks of additional parental leave have been added for parents looking to split their leave.
 This will not lead to increased premiums because the new costs will be offset by the lower than anticipated unemployment rate.
-As a result, there are currently no planned EI premium hikes, but we’re remaining vigilant.
+(In fact, premiums will go down in 2019.)